 - Returning with children

 If you are coming back to Ireland with children under age 16, you can apply for Child Benefit as soon as you each have PPS numbers (see above) and an Irish address.
 The monthly rate is €140 per child, and you will need to satisfy the Habitual Residence Condition to qualify.
-Children between the ages of 16 to 18 may also be eligible in some cases.
+Children between the ages of 16 to 17 may be eligible in some cases.